 The cost of this tour does not include the price of your international flight to and from Guyana.
 You are responsible for arranging these flights to and from Georgetown.
 I recommend that you arrive a day early to rest and adjust to the time zone before our early morning departure on day two.

 The purchase of trip cancellation insurance is strongly recommended.
 Leon Moore Nature Experience (LMNE) cannot accept liability for airline cancellations or delays or penalties incurred by the purchase of non-refundable airline tickets or other expenses incurred by tour participants in preparing for this tour.

-On domestic Schedule flights within Guyana, passengers are allowed a total of 20Lbs or 9kg of luggage on Aircraft; if one is over the limit, he or she is charge 74 cents or 140 Guyana dollars for every pound over weight.
+On domestic Schedule flights within Guyana, passengers are allowed a total of 20Lbs or 9kg of luggage on Aircraft; if one is over the limit, he or she is charge US$ 1 or GY$ 200 Guyana dollars for every pound over weight.
 It is important that clients must provide his or her body and luggage weight in advance so this can be provided to the domestic airline in Guyana.